George Forbes (New Zealand politician): First Forbes government

+Second Forbes government

+Forbes occupies a unique place in New Zealand politics as the only person to have served as prime minister when leader of the minority coalition party in government.
+His coalition government formed in September 1931 and lasting until December 1935 was New Zealand's first peacetime coalition government.

-In the 1931 election, the United-Reform Coalition did well, winning a combined total of fifty-one seats.
-Despite Forbes’ United Party having 19 seats and Coates’ Reform Party having 28 seats, Forbes remained the Prime Minister in the coalition government after the 1931 election.
-In the election Forbes had performed well and in his own seat of Hurunui he secured the second-largest majority of votes, with his count being the largest absolute majority in the country.
+In the 1931 election the United-Reform Coalition had done well, winning a combined total of fifty-one seats.
+Despite Forbes' United Party having 19 seats and Coates' Reform Party having 28 seats, Forbes remained the prime minister in the coalition government after the 1931 election.
+In his own seat of Hurunui Forbes secured the second-largest majority of votes, with his count being the largest absolute majority in the country.
 After the 1931 election, some in the press claimed that an increasing number of New Zealanders saw Forbes as the "hero of this fight" in the economic storm, and the "indispensable defence against almost irreparable disaster."

 In mid-December 1931, Forbes resumed the finance portfolio for a temporary period while Downie Stewart attended a Canada trade meeting in Honolulu.
 Downie Stewart's absence coincided with one of the most extraordinary episodes in New Zealand's economic relationship with Britain and a financial crisis that had started with panic in Britain's money markets.
 On the evening of the 1931 general election, Downie Stewart described in his diary, "the most serious news I have ever had as a minister".
 On election day the New Zealand government had received a cable saying the position was so serious that New Zealand should remit £1,000,000 per month to London for the next 12 months, otherwise the position could not be coped with.
 Within the month, New Zealand's loan commitments were rearranged, with new short-term loans immediately ceasing.
 Forbes also announced that the government was to compulsorily pool sterling export credit in London to meet its obligations.